 September is Gynecologic Cancer Awareness Month.
 This important annual observance focuses on increasing awareness of all gynecologic cancers, including cervical, ovarian, uterine/endometrial, vaginal and vulvar cancer.
 Every five minutes, someone is diagnosed with one of these gynecologic cancers, according to the Foundation for Women’s Cancer.
 These diagnoses result in 33,000 deaths per year.
-Sadly because of gaps in gynecological care (and healthcare in general), the risk among the marginalized disability community seems to be even greater than for those without disabilities.
+Sadly because of gaps in gynecological care (and healthcare in general), the risk among the marginalized disability community seems to be even greater compared to those without disabilities.

 Healthcare Gaps for Women with Disabilities